bluegenes/2022-paper-protein-kmers/manuscript.md

 ### Taxonomic Assignment is database-dependent
-(but protein + min-set-cov helps) discuss in relation to: Kaiju, CAT/BAT, MMSeqs taxonomy (or maybe in intro?)
+(but protein helps with sensitivity + min-set-cov helps with specificity) discuss in relation to: Kaiju, CAT/BAT, MEGAN-prot, MMSeqs taxonomy (+ probably move some of this to intro)

 K-mer based taxonomic assignment relies upon matching k-mers found in previously sequenced reference proteomes.
 While this approach will always be database-dependent and improved by presence of closely-related proteomes in the database, protein-based matching allows for classificaiton at larger evolutionary distances.